bmcorser/_bmcorser.github.io/pages/about.rst

 What's up?
 ##########

-Pythonista and hipster coder extraordinaire, I know my perriwinkle blue caravans and can get my groove on from the bottom of the stack to the top.
+Pythonista and hipster coder extraordinaire, I know my periwinkle blue caravans and can get my groove on from the bottom of the stack to the top.

 `:cake: :custard: :shaved_ice: :doughnut:`